 Auctioning allowances will raise money that'll raise funds for investing in climate resiliency, reducing pollution in disproportionately affected communities and expanding clean transportation.

-We will begin rulemaking for the Climate Commitment Act in 2021, and the program's first compliance period will begin in 2023.
+Rulemaking for the Climate Commitment Act began in 2021, and the program's first compliance period will begin in 2023.